AgateHQ/axate-developer-docs/readme.md

 ### Every publisher needs better ways to make money.

-> Axate is a federated payment wallet for digital media.
+> Axate is a payment wallet for digital media.